rugpullindex/documents/handbook.md

 We do so as we believe in the existence of the swarm intelligence.
 We acknowledge that innovation stems from an organic discovery process fueled through the collective and not the ingenuity of an individuum.

-We believe that continuity, originality and commitment are the drivers of value and innocation.
+We believe that continuity, originality and commitment are the drivers of value and innovation.

 We have an incomplete but ripening set of values that we regularly reflect our actions upon.
 We value authenticity, responsibility and fairness.
 They shall guide our work.